MAteRialMOdelingToolbox/Marmot/README.md

-This is the centra library of team Matthias/Magdalena providing access to
+This is the central library of team Matthias/Magdalena providing access to
 - BftMaterials:  Constutitive Models compatible with
     - EdelweissFE
     - Abaqus (via Abaqus-UserLibraryInterface)